Mark Harrington (HIV/AIDS activist): Treatment Action Group

-Work with Treatment Action Group (TAG)

 The foundational principles of TAG were to foster the relationships between activists and researchers (both public and private), serve as a watchdog for ethical practices, and support research that led to the best possible treatments.
-Harrington and his fellow founding members of TAG hoped for a new era to HIV/AIDS activism, and activism in general: one in which the government was not an enemy, but a partner.
-Harrington points out that the most important part to the work of TAG was to make researchers more aware of the needs of the people whom their research impacts, in this case people with HIV/AIDS, and also for people in general to be more educated on the work of researchers.
-TAG was the middle man between the two.
+Harrington and his fellow founding members of TAG hoped for a new era to HIV/AIDS activism, and activism in general, in which the government was not an enemy but a partner.
+Harrington has said that the most important part to the work of TAG was to make researchers more aware of the needs of the people whom their research impacts, in this case people with HIV/AIDS, and for people to be more educated about the work of researchers, with TAG being the intermediary between the two.

-The first major policy victory for Harrington and TAG, was the report: AIDS Research at the NIH: A Critical Review.
-Drafted in 1992 by Harrington and another TAG member, Gregg Gonsalves, the report outlined certain suggestions the NIH should take to better allocate resources towards and handle HIV/AIDS research.
-The NIH listened to these suggestions and incorporated them into the NIH Revitalization ACT of 1993, signed into effect by President Bill Clinton.
+The first major policy victory for Harrington and TAG was the report AIDS Research at the NIH: A Critical Review.
+Drafted in 1992 by Harrington and fellow TAG member Gregg Gonsalves, the report outlined certain suggestions the National Institutes of Health (NIH) should take to better allocate resources towards HIV/AIDS research.
+The NIH listened to these suggestions and incorporated them into the NIH Revitalization Act of 1993, signed into effect by President Bill Clinton.
 The act restructured and strengthened the NIH AIDS research program and created the Office of AIDS Research to oversee all forms of HIV/AIDS research in the United States.

-Another important moment for Harrington was his 1992 "Pathogensis and Activism" speech given at the Eighth International AIDS Conference in Amsterdam.
-Here Harrington explained to the world TAG's platform of cooperation instead of continuing trends of antagonism.
-Along with this, he used his own HIV infected lymph nodes to explain some of the mechanisms behind HIV and urge other people with AIDS to take part in research trials.
-His speech also doubled as a public "coming out" with his status as HIV-positive, one which many were not aware of.
+In 1992, Harrington delivered his "Pathogenesis and Activism" speech at the Eighth International AIDS Conference in Amsterdam.
+There, Harrington promoted TAG's strategy of cooperation with the AIDS research establishment instead of confrontation.
+Along with this, he used his own HIV-infected lymph nodes to explain some of the mechanisms behind HIV and to urge other people with AIDS to take part in research trials.
+His speech also doubled as a public "coming out" as an HIV-positive person, which many were not aware of.

-Other notable accomplishments for Harrington and TAG were the papers: The Crisis in Clinical AIDS Research(1993), Rescuing Accelerated Approval: Moving Beyond the Status Quo(1994), and Problems with Protease Inhibitor Development Plans(1995).
-The first was his own paper which highlighted poor standards in clinical trials conducted by the US Department of Defense, ACTG, and other organizations.
-The other two papers were significant during the development of protease inhibitors.
+Other notable accomplishments for Harrington and TAG were the papers The Crisis in Clinical AIDS Research (1993), Rescuing Accelerated Approval: Moving Beyond the Status Quo (1994), and Problems with Protease Inhibitor Development Plans (1995).
+The first was his own paper which highlighted the poor standards in clinical trials conducted by the U.S. Department of Defense, the AIDS Clinical Trials Group (ACTG), and other organizations.
+The other two papers were significant during the development of protease inhibitors in the mid-1990s.

-Current Work
+Current work

 Harrington has been involved in numerous boards, councils, and committees for the NIH, FDA, and World Health Organization (WHO).
-Namely he was on the FDA Antiviral Drugs Advisory Committee and the NIH AIDS Research Program Evaluation Working Group.
-This group helped restructure the NIH yet again to better allocate resources for HIV/AIDS research.
+He was on the FDA Antiviral Drugs Advisory Committee and the NIH AIDS Research Program Evaluation Working Group.
+This group helped restructure the NIH again to better allocate resources for HIV/AIDS research.